 - Measure the retention rate for users acquired from social media

-- Determine which actions taken during a free trial make users more likely to purchase
+- Determine which actions taken during a free trial make users more likely to convert

 - See whether usage increased after a new feature release

-For a mobile fitness app a team might find that its most valuable users are more likely than the average user to finish setting up their profile.
+For a mobile fitness app, for example, a team might find that its most valuable users are more likely than the average user to finish setting up their profile.
 The team can then rearrange its onboarding flow to make sure that every new user completes their profile.

 A social media app might find that users that download their mobile app are twice as sticky, and create in-app notifications on their desktop website to drive more mobile users.